shaik2452/git_lesson/README.md

-This repo contains files for git lesson
+This repo contains files for git lesson and
+ 1st update